 - Provide oversight on the backlog of ‘value creation’ demands and opportunities in relation to the goals, also insight into the value delivered by the work.

 - Oversight on the backlog of ‘value leakage’ work such as problems, incidents, and technical debt as well as the impact on value and the business risks.
 The risks now, and over time, to be able to review and reschedule priorities.

 - Rework and incidents resulting from failed deployments and the impact on value and KPIs.

 - Insight into ‘value improvement’ work to improve the value stream capabilities and to avoid future defects and rework.

-- Clear view on prioritization and what the team needs to work on to maximize value delivery through the value streams.
+- Clear view on prioritization and what the team needs to work on to maximize the value delivered through the value streams.

 - Insight into the SLA to help prioritize work and identify SLA breaches.

-- Understanding of, and insight into, business-critical moments and functionality to understand risks associated with problems, incidents, events, and the impact on business value.
+- Understanding of, and insight into, business-critical moments and functionality to understand risks associated with problems, incidents, events, and the impact on the business value delivered.

 - Ability to identify resource constraints and workloads to improve the productivity of the team.
 Looking to see who is working on what.
 What issues are being worked on or are open, what work is not being done, which work may breach the SLA, skills shortages, and the impact on CSAT.

 - Insight into the status of work in a value stream and where work has stopped flowing.
 To identify possible conflicts in prioritization, resource constraints, ineffective decision making or constraints, and improvement opportunities.